-I tried to quote the Whitney Houston song…not sure if that translated title wise.
+I tried to quote the Whitney Houston song…in case you didn’t get the title reference.

 This post is more like a state- of- the -union- journal- entry.
 No need to read further…just needed to get this out.
 I’ve been emotional lately…for a myriad of reasons and wanted to share a few…